rakiyoga/rakiyoga.github.io/_posts/2024-10-24-Mushroom_Foraging_through_an_Ayurvedic_Lens.md

 Use all your senses to properly identify mushrooms.<br>
 Follow nature's cues and local wisdom for optimal foraging times.<br>

-**Proper Handling: Preserving Prana**<br>
+**Proper Handling: Preserving Prana**
-To maintain the mushrooms' vital energy and nutritional integrity:<br>
-Avoid cleaning with water, which can wash away delicate flavors and compromise texture.
-Instead, gently brush off dirt with a soft brush or cloth.<br>
+- Avoid cleaning with water, which can wash away delicate flavors and compromise texture.
+Instead, gently brush off dirt with a soft brush or cloth.
-Never collect mushrooms in plastic bags, as this causes them to "sweat" and deteriorate quickly.
-Use a woven basket or paper bag to allow air circulation.<br>
+- Never collect mushrooms in plastic bags, as this causes them to "sweat" and deteriorate quickly.
+Use a woven basket or paper bag to allow air circulation.
-Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients.<br>
+- Handle mushrooms with care to prevent bruising, which can lead to oxidation and loss of nutrients.

 **From Forest to kitchen: Maximizing Mushroom Benefits**<br>
 To optimize your foraged mushrooms according to Ayurvedic principles:<br>